People are hardwired to recognized patterns.

 The Power of Mobile UX Design

-Here’s another simple analogy.
+Here’s another simple analogy to explain UX design.

 Think of the kind of garments ladies wear on the fashion runways.
 Some are so outrageous that you just can’t understand how it’s even possible to walk in those.
 But yeah, they also look rather attractive.